Chibhal: History

-The inhabitants of the state were known as Chibhalis.
-The northern barrier of India, a popular account of the Jammu and Kashmir territories by Frederic Drew 1877, page 30–31.
-Chibs who ruled this princely state are the direct descendants of Raja Chib Chand Katoch from whom the term Chib, Chibhan and Chibhal are derived.
-In 1822, the state's territories were reduced to no more than twenty five kilometres due to invasions from the Sikh Empire.
+Raja Sultan was able to retake most of the lost territories after defeating and executing the treacherous relative.
+This angered the Sikhs.
+The resulting Sikh invasion was led by Kharak Singh, son of Ranjit Singh.
+Kharak Singh was militarily humiliated by Raja Sultan Khan and was forced to retreat.
+Sultan Khan devised an ingenious strategy to lead his forces to the hilltop, an area where the opposing armies were unaccustomed to fighting in mountainous terrain.
+This led to a fierce battle which resulted in a great Muslim victory against the Sikhs in which Greater Bhimber defeated the armies of famous Sikh Maharaja of Punjab.
+Later on the state's territories were reduced to no more than twenty five kilometres due to constant invasions from the Sikh Empire.
 The state was then referred to as the state of Bhimber.
 At that time it included the towns of Bhimber, Samhani and Mangal Devi.
 The Chibhalis were known to fiercely resist the Sikhs.
-They were seen as a threat by Maharaja Ranjit Singh and then son of Maharaja Ranjit Singh i.e. Prince Kharak Singh called Maharaja of Chibhal to Jammu to sign a peace treaty but there the Maharaja was putted in jail, his kingdom was invaded and annexed into the Sikh Empire.
+They were seen as a threat by Maharaja Ranjit Singh.
+The son of Maharaja Ranjit Singh i.e. Prince Kharak Singh, had called Raja Sultan Khan of Bhimber to Jammu to sign a peace treaty but there Raja Sultan Khan was treacherously put in jail, his kingdom was invaded and annexed into the Sikh Empire.